RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 - Count the number of unique observations in a stream.
 - Check if an observation already appeared in the stream.
-- Find the fraction or the number of observations in the stream that are smaller or larger than a given value
+- Find the fraction or the number of observations in the stream that are smaller or larger than a given value.

 and you are ready to trade accuracy with speed and memory usage, consider using one of the following probabilistic data structures.
 You can use: